Melchizedek6809/cocz.net/content/2024-09-15-future-projects.md

 a [game I made for a GameJam in a week](https://melchizedek6809.itch.io/a-certain-magical-shooter), while other games I've [spent months](https://github.com/wolkenwelten/wolkenwelten-ts) or [even years](https://github.com/wolkenwelten/wolkenwelten-c) on don't really evoke anything in playtesters.

-This mostly came about because some of the kids I've been teaching GameDev in a Youth Center started playing that game by themselves and getting quite competitive about it, at first they weren't sure whether one can actually beat that game because it's too hard, after showing them that it's possible things started heating up until the first one beat it, gotta say it was really nice to see people actually enjoying something I made!
+This mostly came about because some of the kids I've been teaching GameDev in a Youth Center started playing that game by themselves and getting quite competitive about it.
+At first they weren't sure whether one can actually beat that game because it's too hard.
+After showing them that it's possible things started heating up until the first one beat it.
+Gotta say it was really nice to see people actually enjoying something I made!

+## The New Project Philosophy

 With that experience in mind, I'll build a couple of apps in the future to just try out various ideas, trying to keep things as simple as possible, and not just spend months obsessing over technicalities that are irrelevant without a sufficiently big userbase.
-This also seems like a nice opportunity to try out different stacks and see with which one I get results the easiest/fastest, trying to keep an open mind and not just write off because it's too hip or something.
+This also seems like a nice opportunity to try out different stacks and see with which one I get results the easiest/fastest, trying to keep an open mind and not just write technologies off because they're too hip or something.

+## My Self-Imposed Rules

 This all can be boiled down into a couple of rules/constraints I'll put on myself, since constraint begets creativity.